How vital are kid’s non-toxic dinnerware alternatives? Consider this…

 - Melamine Plastic

 BPA & BPS

-Scientists have linked BPA exposure to reproductive disorders, heart disease, type 2 diabetes, fetal brain development, breast and prostate cancer, and asthma.
+Reproductive disorders, heart disease, type 2 diabetes, fetal brain development, breast and prostate cancer, and asthma, to name a few.

 BPA-free plastics (BPS’s) aren’t much better.
 These “safer” alternatives can depress heart function, causing slower blood flow.